 On leaving the building learners will again need to sanitise their hands.

-Successful learners are issued with a St John Ambulance Certificate in Emergency First Aid which is valid for 2 years.
+Successful learners are issued with an electronic St John Ambulance Certificate in Emergency First Aid which is valid for 2 years.

 Here’s some testimonials from people who have completed our courses